-- Public Engagement was undertaken - Public Communication or Engagement was not required - Public/Stakeholders were informed - Stakeholder or customer dialogue/relations were undertaken
+- Public Communication or Engagement was not required - D Public/Stakeholders were informed - Stakeholder or customer dialogue/relations were undertaken

 Administration engaged The City's Advisory Committee on Accessibility (ACA), including the Access Design sub-committee, to provide feedback on the changes made to SNIC services for the pedestrian environment.
 This committee's role is to advise and recommend solutions to Council on accessibility and disability matters.
 Key themes we heard: